Giant cell arteritis

 Giant cell arteritis frequently causes headaches, scalp tenderness, jaw pain and vision problems.
-If left untreated, it can lead to stroke or blindness.
+Untreated, it can lead to blindness.

 You'll need to visit your doctor regularly for checkups and treatment of any side effects from taking corticosteroids.

 The most common symptoms of giant cell arteritis are head pain and tenderness — often severe — that usually affects both temples.
-The onset of the condition can feel like the flu.
+Head pain can progressively worsen, come and go, or subside temporarily.